PSI-edu/CitSci-Mappers/README.md

   - leave everything else as their default values
 - Click "Save Changes"

-Create a new action so each user gets written into the database
+Create a new action so each user gets written into the database.
+NOTE: development on localhost requires a different setup than production, so you will need to do this twice, once for each environment.
 - In auth0 go to Actions->Library
 - Click [Create Action] to add a new action and select "Build from scratch"
 - Give the action a name (We used "Consent Check"), and use the default runtime "Node 22"